netdata/learn/docs/concepts/netdata-cloud/overview.md

 **********************************************************************
+Netdata Cloud is a web application that gives you real-time visibility for your entire infrastructure.
+With Netdata Cloud, you can view key metrics, insightful charts, and active alarms from all your nodes in a single web interface.
+When an anomaly strikes, seamlessly navigate to any node to troubleshoot and discover the root cause with the familiar Netdata dashboard.

+Netdata Cloud is free!
+You can add an entire infrastructure of nodes, invite all your colleagues, and visualize any number of metrics, charts, and alarms entirely for free.

+While Netdata Cloud offers a centralized method of monitoring your Agents, your metrics data is not stored or centralized in any way.
+Metrics data remains with your nodes and is only streamed to your browser, through Cloud, when you're viewing the Netdata Cloud interface.

 Netdata Cloud works in parallel with the open-source Netdata monitoring agent to help you monitor your entire infrastructure [for free <RiExternalLinkLine className="inline-block" />](https://netdata.cloud/pricing/) in real time and troubleshoot problems that threaten the health of your